dimitrakatseli/review_sentiment_analysis/README.md

 # review_sentiment_analysis
-Greek reviews translated to english and find sentiment analysis (using PatternAnalyzer) from textblob
+Greek reviews translated to english and find sentiment analysis (using PatternAnalyzer) using textblob